-- Trailhead: Gardenaccia chairlift top station
+- Trailhead: Gardenaccia chairlift mountain station

-- Distance: 13.2 km
+- Distance: 13 km point-to-point

 - Difficulty: Moderate